sigoden/argc/README.md

 ## Shell Completion

-[completion scripts](completions) are available for bash/zsh/powershell.
+[completion scripts](completions) are available for bash/zsh/fish/powershell.

 All argc scripts share the same completion function.
-To add completion to a argc script, simply add the script name to $ARGC_SCRIPTS.
+To add completion to a argc script, simply add the script name to `$ARGC_SCRIPTS`.

 ## License